One Horizon Child Protection Policy

 - One Horizon is against any form of exploitation of children.
 We request all to adhere to the Children’s act.
 According to the Kenyan Constitution especially the child’s protection phrase “A child shall be protected from sexual exploitation and use in prostitution, inducement or coercion to engage in any sexual activity, and exposure to obscene materials.”

-- In all circumstances of allegations of child abuse made against a person participating in a One Horizon program, we will invoke local country administrative and policing procedures to manage the process.
+- Should, in any circumstance and allegation of child abuse made against a person participating in a One Horizon program, we will invoke local country policing procedures to manage the process.

 The focus of all One Horizon sustainable initiatives is to keep families together, but sadly this is not an option for many young people in Kenya – the unfortunate reality is that 2.4 million Kenyan children are orphans.